hank-w/hank-w/README.md

 ### Hi there! 👋 Nice to meet you, hope you're having a wonderful day! 🙂

 - 🔭 I’m currently looking for internships!
 I've worked at RBC for software engineering, AVRIL for machine learning!
-Previously led Waterloop's linear induction motor team!
+Previously led Waterloop's (SpaceX Hyperloop Competition) linear induction motor team and currently on the firmware team for Midnight Sun!
 - 💬 Feel free to ask me about any of my projects!
 I'm currently studying mechatronics engineering at the University of Waterloo.
 - 📫 How to reach me: Email me at hank.j.wu@gmail.com or hank.wu@uwaterloo.ca.
 You can also book a meeting at: [calendly.com/hank-w](https://calendly.com/hank-w) 🙂